agoodmovietowatch

 To help narrow down your options, we’ve screened some of the best streaming platforms with robust boxing coverage.

-Sling TV Orange is one of the best bang-for-your-buck options if you hate colossal cable bills.
-Thanks to its affordable $40 monthly bill, you don’t have to break the bank to catch up on the boxing world.
-Additionally, with channels like ESPN and ESPN2, you’ll have enough sports coverage to quench your boxing fan thirst.
+Sling TV is one of the best bang-for-your-buck options if you hate colossal cable bills.
+Thanks to the affordable price of its Orange plan, you don’t have to break the bank to catch up on the boxing world.
+With channels like ESPN and ESPN2, you’ll have enough sports coverage to quench your boxing fan thirst.

-But if that’s not enough for you, you can pay an additional $11/month to add more sports channels to your Sling TV subscription.
+But if that’s not enough for you, you can pay a small additional cost to add more sports channels to your Sling TV subscription.
 Thanks to the Sling TV Sports Extra bundle, you’ll get additional sports-related networks like ESPN U, ESPN News, and beIN Sports.
 You might even catch some semi-pro boxing matches with that much sports coverage.

-Finally, no matter what Sling service you have, it comes with 50 hours of recording.
+Finally, no matter what Sling TV service you have, it comes with at least 50 hours of recording.
 All in all, you’re getting an affordable option for keeping up with boxing with Sling TV Orange.

 Sling Orange